All volunteering applications are located at the bottom of this page

 Step 5.
 A professional dog groomer teaches the handler (you) how to clean dogs to hospital standards. (if required)

 Step 6.
 Role playing and obedience test.

 Step 7.
-Handlers (you) are scenario trained on what to expect in the field, how to prepare, to understand avoid risk and to stay safe.
-Please note volunteers who engage in our court program will require more training.
+Handlers (you) are scenario trained on what to expect in the field, how to prepare, to understand, avoid risk and to stay safe.
+Each program we offer is different, so the degree and type of training for each case varies.